 The book nest features a classic science fiction story, Elaine Wilbur’s "The Hero."
 Another wonderful aspect of a digest-sized science fiction publication like this that in spinning across the gooey byways of erotica stories, essays, drawings, and poems, one finds a classic like Wilbur’s tale among all the more modern stuff.

 And lastly, Mark Pearce offers a ‘meta meditation,’ if you will allow the use of this phrase, in his short "The Erotic in Science Fiction."

-To download a copy of the latest issue (or copies of prior issues), please click here.
+To download a copy of the latest issue (or prior issues) of Granfalloon, please click here.